 - Tip If you only wish to see the results of load balancing, but not to generate a core file, use only the following three boxes:

-- Generate (VMC)
+- (VMC) Generate

 - Gen Proc Lib

-- Load Balance Procs
+- · Load Balance Procs

-which will display the "CORE" area.
-Click on one of the buttons in this area to see the load distribution on one DSP board in detail.
-Here the display for the PEAES Board 00 is shown as an example:
+which will then display the 'CORE' area.
+Click on one of the buttons in this area to see the load distribution on one DSP card in detail.
+Here the display for DSP card #1 is shown as an example: